 Kylie Forster

-So, where’s your favourite place to practise?
+So, where’s your favourite place to practice?

 - The Role of the Jain Doctrine of Nonviolence in India - 10th November 2022